Example Input

 count (integer)

 Software programs and data suppliers provide data in different formats.
-DNAnexus aims to support common formats to reduce any data transformation burden prior to ingestion.
+DNAnexus aims to support common formats to reduce any data transformation burden before ingestion.
 The following formats are currently supported for simplified ingestion.

 N x M matrix of N features (rows) by M samples (columns), where each feature and sample is unique.
 A header row must be provided as part of this format, including a column for the feature ID.
 For example: